rasmuspausgaard/germlineNGS/README.md

 NOTE: This script can be run from both servers (kga01 and lnx01) when analyzing paneldata.
 The script assumes the lnx01 server is used by default.
 If this script is run from kga01, make sure to set the "--server kga01" parameter.

+Run the script with --help to see available options and default parameters:

+    nextflow run KGVejle/germlineNGS -r main --help

+### Most common use cases for panel analysis:

+For panel analysis, the user must use either --cram /path/to/cram/ or --fastq /path/to/fastq/

+Analyze AV1 samples, starting with cram

+    nextflow run KGVejle/germlineNGS -r main --panel AV1 --cram /path/to/cram/

+Analyze AV1 samples, starting with fastq, do not run SpliceAI

+    nextflow run KGVejle/germlineNGS -r main --panel AV1 --fastq /path/to/fastq/ --skipSpliceAI

+Analyze ALM / ONK WES samples:

+    nextflow run KGVejle/germlineNGS -r main --panel WES --fastq /path/to/fastq/

 ## WGS

+WGS analysis is only supported at the lnx01 server.
 WGS analysis requires a tab-delimited samplesheet containing 4 columns without headerline in this specific order:

 caseID/projectID, NPN, Relation, SampleStatus